 From a public safety perspective, in fiscal year 2021-22, the Water Company focused on the installation of new fire hydrants in association with the Carefree Water Consolidation Project.
 By the end of FY 21-22, seven new fire hydrants had been installed, bringing new fire protection, or enhanced fire protection, to four additional Carefree neighborhoods.
-In the next fiscal year, we plan a continued focus on new fire hydrant installations as part of the Carefree Water Consolidation Project.
+In the next fiscal year a continued focus is on new fire hydrant installations.

-During future fiscal years, we will continue to update our utility infrastructure mapping by using the Global Positioning System (GPS) and Geographic Information System (GIS) technology.
-This will give us the ability to accurately locate water facilities within our service area on aerial photographs.
-A subsequent step will be to build the database into an asset management system that will track maintenance and repair activities so we can better manage the infrastructure of the Water Company.
+During future fiscal years, an update will occur to the utility infrastructure mapping by using the Global Positioning System (GPS) and Geographic Information System (GIS) technology.
+This helps to accurately locate water facilities within the Water Company's service area on aerial photographs.
+A subsequent step will be to build the database into an asset management system that will track maintenance and repair activities so the Water Company can better manage the infrastructure.
 GIS mapping and asset management information is available to our field personnel via tablets in their vehicles so that infrastructure information can be immediately accessed without having to travel back to the office.
 This system will also provide us information to meet regulatory requirements for submitting updated mapping of our distribution system each year.